 HVAC system requirements

-An HVAC system primarily based upon the following four requirements:
+An HVAC system is primarily based on the following four requirements:

 - Primary equipment